kdave/git-next/README.md

 * `--fetch`: attempt to fetch before working with a remote
 * `--recursive`: recreate all targets recursively
 * `--upstream`: change default upstream branch name (default: *master*)
+* `--dry-run`: print the shell commands, do not execute

 ### Arguments